Kevin Boyce: Career

-Boyce was further questioned for awarding a $160,000 per year contract to Key Bank for processing the state's checks.
-While Ohio had previously processed its own checks for 100 years, Boyce expected that the new contract would save approximately $83,000 per year through increased interest earnings.
-The contract was awarded in a competitive bid process, but critics questioned it because two Key Bank lobbyists held a $500 per ticket fundraiser for Boyce one week after the contract was awarded.
+In July 2009, Boyce’s office awarded a $160,000-per-year contract to KeyBank to process approximately 485,000 state checks per month, replacing a system that had been handled in-house for about a century.
+The Treasurer’s office projected about $83,000 in annual savings and said the contract was competitively bid, with bids due July 15 and KeyBank selected on July 20.
+Questions reported at the time focused on the timing and appearance of the arrangement, as a $500-per-person fundraiser in Cleveland hosted by KeyBank lobbyists for Boyce occurred one week after the contract was awarded; the office stated that political contributions did not influence the procurement.

 State Treasurer

 Boyce ran for the Treasurer's position for the first time during the 2010 midterm elections against Republican challenger Josh Mandel, but lost the election with 40.2% of the vote.

 After losing re-election in 2010, Boyce recommended his top aide, Amer Ahmad, to Chicago Mayor Rahm Emanuel for Comptroller of Chicago, even though Boyce had received federal subpoenas asking about Ahmad's involvement in contracts given to a Boston bank.
 Ahmad was indicted in August 2013, charged with eight counts of bribery, wire fraud and conspiracy for his actions as Ohio deputy treasurer under Boyce.
 Ahmad is a fugitive from justice in Pakistan.
 He was sentenced to 15 years in US prison, but is unlikely to be extradited.

 The National Council of Negro Women presented Boyce its Community Service Plaque in May 2004.
 He was honored by the Phi Beta Sigma fraternity and Leadership At Its Best LLC as an outstanding role model for young men in November 2004.